building sustainable futures

 Founder & Producer

-I met Katie Godkin Morales last year in Miami (interview video below) and was immediately taken by her story.
-Instead of the often clean, predictable startup story, hers is one of remarkable adaptation.
-In my view, its at the root of what makes a great social entrepreneur.
-The seed for what is now The Batey Rehab Project began during college when she was studying Architecture.
-She had a desire to take her skills to places in the world where she could have a big and helpful impact.
-Inspired by a high school history teacher who spent her summer vacations in the Bateyes, Katie booked a flight to the Dominican Republic to begin designing and building homes for people in need.
+Instead of a clear, straightforward startup story, Katie Godkin Morales’ is one of remarkable adaptation – and what makes a great social entrepreneur.
+The seed for The Batey Rehab Project was planted when she was studying Architecture at SCAD (Savannah College of Art & Design).
+She wanted to bring her skills as an architect to bear in the developing world where she could make an impact, and was inspired by a teacher who spent summers in the Bateyes.
+With only a few years of experience behind her, Katie booked a flight to the Dominican Republic to eventually start building homes for people in need.

 “In 2009 I traveled to the Dominican Republic for the very first time and I do not think anything could have prepared me for the world I was about to enter.”